tompassarelli/fennec-ui/README.md

 - Always keep Firefox and your extensions updated
 - Consider the security implications before using any userChrome modifications or extension

-**By using this theme, you acknowledge these risks and agree that the author bears no responsibility for any consequences.**
+**By using this theme and Firefox extensions, you acknowledge these risks and agree that the author bears no responsibility for any consequences.**